Learn more about this program!

 Learn more and order your copy!

 Each year, Theater Masters hosts a national 10-minute playwriting competition among the students at the top MFA Playwriting programs in the country.
-Participating schools include: Brown University, Cal Arts, Carnegie-Mellon University, Columbia University, Fordham/Primary Stages, New York University, Northwestern, University of California-Los Angeles, University of California-San Diego, University of Iowa, the University of Texas at Austin, and the Yale School of Drama.
+Participating schools include: Brown University, Carnegie-Mellon University, Columbia University, Fordham/Primary Stages, New York University, Northwestern, University of California-Los Angeles, University of California-San Diego, University of Iowa, the University of Texas at Austin, and the Yale School of Drama.

 The MFA playwrights are then given three months to re-write their plays, based on the feedback they received in Aspen and what they learned about their play by seeing it in front of an audience.
 They are they flown to New York City in April for a professional Equity Showcase production of their plays.